adobe-target/slate/source/index.html.md

 ## Get property by ID
-> Sample Request for retrieve single property by property Id
+> Sample Request to retrieve property by property Id

 ````shell